nostr-connect/nostrum/README.md

 # 🌊 Nostrum

 Keep your Nostr keys safe.

+## 📖 About

+Nostrum it's a mobile app that allows you to sign transactions and messages with your Nostr keys.
-Nostrum is the reference implementation for a remote signer app of the Nostr Connect protocol.
+Nostrum is the reference implementation for a remote signer app (ie. Wallet) of the [Nostr Connect](https://github.com/nostr-connect/nips/blob/nostr-connect/nip-nostr-connect.md) protocol.

 ## 👩‍💻 Development